jentery/engl425/index.md

 Before our meeting on March 15th, please:

 1. Respond to [Prompt 3](#prompt-3) and submit your response via Brightspace (link coming soon).
 2. Email us any questions or concerns you have you about [Prompt 3](#prompt-3), especially if you would like us to clarify something in the prompt.
+3. Come prepared to our meeting to talk about your impressions of lettering and colour in comics.

 During our meeting, we'll talk about: